The Rat Patrol

 The Rat Patrol is an American action and adventure television series that aired on ABC between 1966 and 1968.
-The show follows the exploits of four Allied soldiers — three Americans and one British — who are part of a long-range desert patrol group in the North African campaign during World War II.
+The show follows the exploits of four Allied soldiers – three Americans and one British – who are part of a long-range desert patrol group in the North African campaign during World War II.
 Their mission: "to attack, harass and wreak havoc on Field Marshal Rommel's vaunted Afrika Korps".

 Background

 The show was inspired by and loosely modeled on David Stirling's British Special Air Service (SAS), which used modified Jeeps armed with machine guns as their transport through the treacherous desert terrain, and Popski's Private Army.
 Such units did not exist as part of the American military until after the Second World War.
 The title of the program refers to the nicknames given to some of the British Commonwealth forces in the North African campaign (Rats of Tobruk, the primarily Australian defenders of the city of Tobruk or the British Desert Rats).

 At the time of the original telecast, many British, Australian, and New Zealand viewers took offense at the majority of American characters on the program, resulting in the show's being pulled from the BBC after six episodes.
 In Australia, the show was quickly relegated to a Saturday afternoon timeslot, when most people were out.
-The main audience became children who didn't know the history of WWII.
+The main audience became children who did not know the history of World War II.
 (The series was later shown on British satellite television in the 1990s.)
 In addition, the opening episode presented the trio of American actors outnumbering the token British member, Sergeant Jack Moffitt.

 While the premise for the show might have been the SAS, the show itself modeled parts of the movie The Desert Rats (1953).
 The 30-minute time constraint limited the show's storyline to a formulaic plot: a regular contest between the characters Troy, the American, and Dietrich, the German, mirroring "cowboys" and "Indians".
 The show first aired on 12 September 1966; its final season began 16 September 1967.
 Despite its many historical inconsistencies, the show achieved successful ratings at a time when military shows were in decline because of public disaffection with the Vietnam War.

 Ratings

-In its first season, The Rat Patrol was an instant success, siphoning about a million viewers from The Lucy Show, placing it in the top 30 for the season and making a strong enough showing to be renewed for a second season.
-During the 1967–68 season, it faced competition in Rowan and Martin's Laugh-In and The Man from U.N.C.L.E, which were shown in the same time slot, bookended by The Monkees and the Danny Thomas Show.
-ABC's other night with 30-minute time slots, Thursday, was decidedly family-oriented: Batman, Flying Nun, Bewitched, and That Girl.
-Although running only two seasons, The Rat Patrol remains a highly popular and iconic series to this day.
+In its first US season, The Rat Patrol was an instant success, siphoning about a million viewers from The Lucy Show, placing it in the top 30 for the season and making a strong enough showing to be renewed for a second season.
+During the 1967–68 season, it faced competition in Rowan & Martin's Laugh-In and The Man from U.N.C.L.E, which were shown in the same time slot, bookended by The Monkees and The Danny Thomas Show.
+ABC's other night with 30-minute time slots, Thursday, was decidedly family-oriented: Batman, The Flying Nun, Bewitched, and That Girl.
+Although running only two seasons, The Rat Patrol remains a highly popular series to this day.

-As of December 2020, the Heroes & Icons channel broadcasts the series as part of its Saturday night lineup.
+As of December 2024, the Heroes & Icons channel broadcasts the series as part of its Saturday night lineup.